Wesleyan Philosophical Society

 The Wesleyan Philosophical Society (WPS) is an academic society largely represented by academic institutions affiliated with Christian denominations in the Wesleyan tradition.
 Despite its primarily Wesleyan orientation, there has been increasing participation from scholars in Catholic, Orthodox, and other Protestant (such as Lutheran and Pentecostal) traditions.
 Likewise, there are no formal doctrinal or affiliational requirements for membership in the society or participation (including as a presenter) at its conferences.
 Anyone with an interest in philosophical subjects pertaining to conference themes (broadly construed) is welcome to attend, regardless of his or her personal theological orientation or affiliation.

 History

 The society was conceived during a 2001 meeting of the Wesleyan Theological Society meeting at Azusa Pacific University in Azusa, California.
 Brint Montgomery, Thomas Jay Oord, and Robert Thompson served as the early organizing forces.
 The society first met in Hobe Sound, Florida in March 2002.
 The society has grown steadily since then, featuring up to approximately 30 papers (as space and time allow) per conference in recent years.
+Since the COVID-19 era, the WPS has remained on hiatus.